ARM-software/CMSIS-DSP/README.md

 ## How to build

+You can build CMSIS-DSP with the open CMSIS-Pack, or cmake, or Makefile and it is also easy to build if you use any other build tool.

 ### Building with MDK or Open CMSIS-Pack

 The standard way to build is by using the CMSIS pack technology.
 CMSIS-DSP is available as a pack.